 The search page will use a shortcode to generate and display the result list.

 This shortcode searchbox can be placed on any post or page (also on the automatically generated search page).
-Entering text in this searchfield will send the input to the shortcode , which must be placed on the same page.
-Otherwise you won’t get any search results.
-The shortcode will generate and display the search result.
+Entering text in this searchfield will send the input to the shortcode [hr_SIS_display_images], which normally is placed on the same page.
+Otherwise you have to address the result page by a shortcode parameter (‚target‘).
+The shortcode [hr_SIS_display_images] will generate and display the search result.

 How can a search be customized ?